 Spiritual Narratives in Everyday Life

 The project seeks to generate data with which to think more creatively about the way religion works in American society.
 When do people frame their action as part of a religious story, and when do they not — and what difference does that make?
 How do religious beliefs and experiences relate to the stories of everyday life?
 What role do religious institutions and friendships play in supplying and shaping those stories?
-By gathering and analyzing religious life histories and everyday life stories, this project will examine the prevalence, variations, and forms of religious consciousness and action.
+By gathering and analyzing religious life histories and everyday life stories, this project examined the prevalence, variations, and forms of religious consciousness and action.

-Data collection will involve a team of researchers in each location and will extend from August, 2006, through June, 2007, with early reports of results expected in 2008.
+Data collection will involve a team of researchers in each location and will extend from 2006, through 2007, with early reports of results expected in 2008.